animeshxd/pyromongo/README.md

 client.run()
 ```
 ## Note:
+  ❌ It doesn't delete peers from the database on logout ( on purpose ).

-  ❌ It will not work with pyrogram context manager
+  ❌ It will not work with the pyrogram context manager.
    ```python
    async def main():
        async with Client(..) as client: